HiPPOs šŸ¦›, Mambas šŸ, and other creatures

 37 Mamba: Linear-Time Sequence Modeling with Selective State Spaces paper (Jan 2024)

-Combined together, they become the selective scan algorithm.
+Combined together, they become the selective scan algorithm38.

 38 S6 because this is S4 + Selective Scan